FilOzone/filecoin-services-payments/docs/migration-to-foundry-v1.md

 02: f01009 (method 1) -- EVM byte code length (40517) is exceeding the maximum allowed of 24576 (16)
 ```

+## Root Cause

+The contract size increases in Foundry `v1.0` and later because the Solidity optimizer is disabled by default, whereas it was previously enabled.
+This results in much larger bytecode unless you explicitly enable the optimizer in your configuration.

 ## Solution

 To restore the previous behavior and ensure your contracts remain deployable, **explicitly enable the optimizer** in your `foundry.toml` configuration file: